25 Productivity Hacks

 “Eat that Frog!” written by Brian Tracy encourages starting the day with the most important first and to do it before answering emails and making phone calls.
 Completing your Most Important Task first is very motivating and starts the day off on the right note giving you an extra boost of energy when you are flagging.

 4. Minimise distractions

 Turn off notifications.
-There is nothing more distracting than trying to work when you have that really annoying pop-up appear on to your screen every time an email arrives or there's a social media notification.
-If you're not that disciplined use a website blocker such as Self Control, StayFocusd or Cold Turkey to prevent you visiting time sapping websites when you should be focusing.
+There is nothing more distracting than trying to work when you have that really annoying pop-up appear on to your screen every time an email arrives or every time there's a social media notification.
+If you're not that disciplined use a website blocker such as Self Control, StayFocusd or Cold Turkey to prevent you visiting time-sapping websites when you should be focusing on what really matters.

 5. Email productivity

 When it comes to email, schedule 2 or 3 sessions a day to focus on replaying to and sending emails, rather than dipping in and out of your email inbox every time you receive a notification.

 During your daily email sessions, if an email can be answered in a couple of minutes then it should be done straight away.
 If it requires more thought and research then schedule some time in your calendar to do the research and reply in full.
 If you can finish the day with inbox zero so much the better.

 Keep your files and folders in a logical order.
 When using software, save your files frequently to avoid losing your work in the event of an unexpected power cut or computer glitch.
 Save time by using keyboard shortcuts and create templates for frequently used emails and documents.

 For extra security use automated backup software or work in the cloud.
 For example, use the Google suite or Office 365.

 Use a social media scheduler such as Hootsuite or Buffer to save time by posting across a range of platforms.
 Set specific times for personal social media use.